-If the PC (predicate calculus) axioms contain function symbols (not merely relations), we obtain "unification", or in programming language terms: pattern-matching and pattern-reconstruction.
-Then the conversion to remove the local non-determinism involves some additional problems, which however will be the topic of a later extension of this paper.
-Suffice it to say that every PC function should be associated with one construction procedure and one or more matching procedures, and that the compiled version of the axiom must contain a call to one of these procedures.
+If the predicate calculus (PC) axioms contain function symbols (not merely relations), we obtain "unification," or in programming language terms: pattern-matching and pattern-reconstruction.
+Then the conversion to remove the local nondeterminism involves some additional problems, which however will be the topic of a later extension of this paper.
+Suffice to say that every PC function should be associated with one construction procedure and one or more matching procedures, and that the compiled version of the axiom must contain a call to one of these procedures.
 It can be determined at "compilation time" which procedure shall be called.
-The matching procedure for "plus" may for example match "4" against "plus(x,1)" and assign to "x" the value 3.
+The matching procedure for "plus" may for example match "4" against "plus(x_11)" and assign to "x" the value 3.

-Let us turn instead to the question of how open questions are handled. ("Closed questions" are questions which can be answered with a truth-value, i.e. Yes/no questions; "open questions" are questions which have an individual, or n-tuple of individuals as possible answer.)
-We decide immediately that "closed questions with the relation R" shall be one class of object and interest-point for operators, and "open questions with the relation R and an asked-for second argument, R(x,?)" shall be another class of objects, treated with another set of operators.
+Let us turn instead to the question of how open questions are handled. ("Closed questions" are questions which can be answered with a truth-value, i.e., yes/no questions; "open questions" are questions which have an individual, or n-tuple of individuals as possible answer.)
+We decide immediately that "closed questions with the relation R" shall be one class of object and interest point for operators, and "open questions with the relation R and an asked-for second argument, R(x,?)" shall be another class of objects, treated with another set of operators.
 We shall provisionally denote it as $R_2(x)$.
 For example, the same transitivity axiom for R also calls for the following operator:

-''' On a sub-question with R_2, use

-lambda (x) begin local y; determine y from R(x,y); return sub-question R_2(y) end '''
+On a subquestion with R_2 , use lambda (x) begin local y; determine y from R(x,y); return subquestion $R_2(y)$ end

-'''

-Examples of non-trivial cases.
-Consider the PC axiom P(x,y) \ \Lambda \ Q(x,y) \ ) \ R(x,y)
+Examples of Nontrivial Cases: Consider the PC axiom

-'''

-'''
+$$P(x,y) \wedge Q(x,y) \supset R(x,y)$$ .

-This should be represented by the following rule: On a sub-question with R2, use \frac{lambda}{lambda} (x) \frac{begin}{return \ sub-question \ P_2(x), \ but \ check \ that} any answer to that sub-question satisfies \frac{lambda}{before \ accepting \ it} before accepting it
+This should be represented by the following rule:

-'''

-Here the rule returns to the supervisor a relation symbol, an argument list, and a remainder procedure which is to be used later.
-In this case, the remainder procedure is \underline{lambda} (y) $\underline{Q}(x,y)$.
+On a subquestion with R_2 , use $\frac{\text{lambda}(x) \text{begin}}{\text{return subquestion } P_2(x)$, but check that any answer to that subquestion satisfies $\frac{\text{lambda}(y)}{\text{before accepting it}}$ end bol, an argument list, and a remainder procedure which is to be used later.
+In this case, the remainder procedure is lambda (y) Q(x,y).
 Notice also that the current binding of the variable x must be available to that procedure, when it is later used.
-The variable x is a $\underline{transfer\ variable}$ in the sense of reference \underline{q} .
-In other words, the remainder procedure is a procedure closure as defined under "Basic idea" above and x must be bound in its environment part.
+The variable x is a transfer variable in the sense of reference [9].
+In other words, the remainder procedure is a procedure closure as defined under the section Basic Idea above and x must be bound in its environment part.

-'''
+Here the rule returns to the supervisor a relation sym-

 If we have PC functions in the axiom, a similar situation may arise.
+Consider which would go into

+$$P(x,y) \wedge Q(y,z) \supset R(x,f(x,z))$$

-Consider P(x,y) \ \Lambda \ Q(y,z) \ ) \ R(x,f(x,z)) which would go into \text{On a sub-question with } R_2, \quad \text{use} \\ \underline{\text{lambda}} \ (x) \ \underline{\text{begin local }} \ y,z; \\ \underline{\text{determine y from }} \ P(x,y); \\ \underline{\text{return sub-question }} \ Q_2(y), \text{ and for every} \\ \underline{\text{answer to the sub-question, apply}} \\ \underline{\text{lambda}} \ (z) \ f(x,z) \\ \underline{\text{and return the result}} \\ \underline{\text{end}}
+On a subquestion with R_2 , use lambda (x) begin local y,z; determine y from P(x,y); return subquestion $Q_2(y)$, and for every answer to the subquestion, apply lambda (z) f(x,z) and return the result end

-'''

-Here we again return a sub-question which contains a remainder procedure with a transfer variable (x).
+Here we again return a subquestion which contains a remainder procedure with a transfer variable (x).

 So in both of these examples there was an unexpected complication: a need for objects which "contain" references to procedures.
 Because of the increased complexity, the mapping from PC axiom to corresponding rule is far from trivial in such examples.
 We shall now specify how it can be done.
-The method will be developed through "refinement", i.e. we first describe the general idea and then modify it until it becomes sufficiently precise.
+The method will be developed through "refinement," i.e., we first describe the general idea and then modify it until it becomes sufficiently precise.